jameseditor/james-slone-portfolio/ReadMe.md

 ### ✅TO DOs
 - Edit testimonial videos
-- `8/14` Individual Project pages'
+- `12/14` Individual Project pages'
 - Custom pixel icons
 - change folder stucture to make it `www.thejamesslone.com/videos/the-meal`
 - make the project page like the youtube page, Hovering over the thumbnail will highlight it, In clicking anywhere around it will bring you to where you want to go.
 - change the headings in the project pages to white, It might be too distracting
+- see why falcon icon does not show on google
-- fixed nav, for easy navigation
+- opitimize images for faster load times
+- add downloaded videos on the site for long term storage and backup incase a video is ever removed